johnalison/WorkingPhilosophy/Questions.md

 # Questions
-- How can I rekindle my principles and start living today ?
-- What am I getting out of my journaling ritual?
 - Waht do I truly prize?
 - What is my montra today ?
 - What am I studying, practicing, and training ?